×

 Configuring a preferred node affinity rule

-Preferred rules specify that, if the rule is met, the scheduler tries to enforce the rules, but does not guarantee enforcement.
+For a preferred rule, the scheduler tries to enforce the rule, but does not guarantee enforcement.

 Procedure